finnmerlett/eslint-plugin-switch-error-warn/Readme.md

 This is a fork of [eslint-plugin-only-warn](https://travis-ci.org/bfanger/eslint-plugin-only-warn), modified to flip error and warn statuses on messages rather than downgrading all to warn status.
 This allows the default to still be warn whilst allowing a crude form of exceptions to the default.

+This does mean that the rules that would normally default to warn must be changed to error if you want them to still only trigger warnings (e.g. 'no-console')

 ## Installation

 You'll first need to install [ESLint](http://eslint.org):